Declarative Probabilistic Logic Programming in Discrete-Continuous Domains: Computing Expected Labels via Algebraic Model Counting

 \subsection{Infinitesimal Numbers}

 Remember that infinitesimal intervals arise in zero probability conditioning events and describe an infinitesimally small interval around a specific observed value, \eg $\nu \in [w-\nicefrac{\Delta w}{2}, w+\nicefrac{\Delta w}{2} ]$ for a continuous random variable $\nu$ that was observed to take the value $w$ (cf. Definition~\ref{def:conditional_prob_zero_event}).
 We will describe these infinitesimally small intervals using so-called {\em infinitesimal numbers}, which were first introduced by~\citet{nitti2016probabilistic} and further formalized in~\citet{wu2018discrete}, \citep{zuidberg2020atoms} and~\citep{jacobs2021paradoxes}.
-The latter work also coined the term {\em `infinitesimal number'}.
+The latter work also coined the term {\em `infinitesimal number'} \fixed{and we refer the reader specifically to \citet[Section 5.2]{jacobs2021paradoxes} for an intuitive exposition of infinitesimal numbers.}

-\begin{definition}[Infinitesimal Numbers] An infinitesimal number is a pair $(r, n) \in \mathbb{R} \times \mathbb{Z}$, also written as $r\epsilon^n$, and which corresponds to a real number when $n=0$.
+\begin{definition}[Infinitesimal Numbers] An infinitesimal number is a pair \fixed{$(r, n) \in \mathbb{R} \times (\mathbb{N} \cup +\infty )$}, also written as $r\epsilon^n$, and which corresponds to a real number when $n=0$.
 We denote the set of all infinitesimal numbers by $\mathbb{I}$. \end{definition}

 \begin{definition}[Operations in $\mathbb{I}$] Let $(r, n)$ and $(t,m)$ be two numbers in $\mathbb{I}$.
 We define the addition and multiplication as binary operators:

 The operations $+$ and $\times$ on the right hand side denote the usual addition and multiplication operations for real and integer numbers. \end{definition}